-At a young age, he joined the "Young Union" (Junge Union), the youth wing of the Christian conservative CDU party.
-Within the Young Union Ochsenreiter founded in 1995 the "Conservative Awakening" (Konservativer Aufbruch) faction.11 Strategically positioning himself in the right-wing camp, he also became a member of the "Christian-Conservative Germany Forum" (Christlich-Konservatives Deutschland-Forum, CKDF), close to the CDU, for which he served as deputy state chairman of Baden-Württemberg and Bavaria.12
+At a young age, he joined the Young Union (Junge Union), the youth wing of the Christian conservative CDU party.
+Within the Young Union Ochsenreiter founded the "Conservative Awakening" (Konservativer Aufbruch) faction in 1995.11 Strategically positioning himself in the right-wing camp, he also became a member of the "Christian-Conservative Germany Forum" (Christlich-Konservatives Deutschland-Forum, CKDF), close to the CDU, for which he served as deputy state chairman of Baden-Württemberg and Bavaria.12

-After his high school degree in 199613 he attended the military service, and up from 1999, studied communication and marketing in Berlin at the private "Institute for Marketing and Communication" (IMK) in Berlin, from which he graduated as a marketing communications specialist.1413 During his studies he joined a dueling fraternity, the Burschenschaft der Märker ("Fraternity of the Margraviate"), of which he is still a member.
-Today he holds the rank of "Alter Herr" (Old gentleman) in the fraternity.13 His fraternity had close ties to Junge Freiheit, for example it hosted the weekly's summer festival in 2003.
+After his high school degree in 1996,13 he attended the military service, and up from 1999, studied communication and marketing in Berlin at the private "Institute for Marketing and Communication" (IMK), from which he graduated as a marketing communications specialist.14 13 During his studies he joined a dueling fraternity, the Burschenschaft der Märker ("Fraternity of the Margraviate"), and remained a member the rest of his life.
+Most recently, he held the rank of Alter Herr ("Old gentleman") in the fraternity.13 His fraternity had close ties to Junge Freiheit, for example it hosted the weekly's summer festival in 2003.

+Ochsenreiter edited Dietmar Munier’s Deutsche Militärzeitschrift (DMZ) from 2004 until February 2011, which openly glorifies the Wehrmacht and Waffen-SS.
 Dietmar Munier (*1954) is the owner of a far-right publishing empire.
 He is CEO and co-owner of the publishing house Lesen & Schenken, which comprises other publishers such as ARNDT, Orion-Heimreiter, Bonus and Pour le Mérite.
-According to estimates by the Schleswig-Holstein constitution protection authority and the Federal Government, the Arndt Verlag with affiliated branches is one of the most well-known publishers of the right-wing extremist spectrum.20
+According to estimates by the Schleswig-Holstein constitution protection authority and the Federal Government, the Arndt publishing house and its affiliates is one of the most well-known publishers of the right-wing extremist spectrum.20

 Arndt’s subsidiary Bonus published one of Alexander Dugin’s books “Conflicts of the Future - The Return of Geopolitics."21 The appendix contains several interviews between Ochsenreiter and Alexander Dugin, covering topics such as the Syrian crisis, the confrontation between Putin and the West, the Ukrainian Civil War and the NSA scandal.
 Manuel Ochsenreiter called Dugin a “long-standing and fatherly friend."22

-"The magazine was founded in 1951 by former SS Sturmbannführer and Chief of Anti-Partisan Warfare Arthur Erhardt and the Nazi poet and former SA Obersturmführer Herbert Böhme.
+The magazine was founded in 1951 by former SS Sturmbannführer and Chief of Anti-Partisan Warfare Arthur Erhardt and the Nazi poet and former SA Obersturmführer Herbert Böhme.
 An important contributor was Karl-Heinz Priester, former director of Kraft durch Freude, a large state-operated leisure organisation in Nazi Germany.
 After the war, he became involved in the neo-fascist circles around the European Social Movement.
 A close collaborator of notorious Nazi intelligence asset Otto Skorzeny, who was living in hiding in Francoist Spain at the time, Priester attempted to utilise the magazine Nation Europa to promote the idea of an ethno-pluralistic united Europe, a ‘Nation Europa’, ideas that today resonate in the Identitarian movement.
 Other eminent figures of Nation Europa included former SS Obersturmbannführer Helmut Sündermann, one of the most senior national- socialist journalists, and important propagandists of the Third Reich, as well as Gottlob Berger, notorious former SS Obergruppenführer and general of the Waffen-SS.

 In 2011, Ochsenreiter can be seen with a Hezbollah official.23